Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Introduction

 As far as radar data is concerned, various application scenarios and radar types provide different data representations.
 Specifically, each representation has distinct characteristics and challenges, involving different data processing methods and network architectures.
 Moreover, each representation aims to extract needed information from raw radar measurements and convert it into a suitable format for downstream perception tasks.
 With limited focus on radar data representations in existing reviews, it is challenging for researchers to comprehensively understand this emerging autonomous driving field.
 This review attempts to narrow this gap by exploring five radar representations (i.e., ADC signal, radar tensor, point cloud, grid map, micro-Doppler signature) leveraged in autonomous driving and their impact on perception tasks.
 Specifically, we provide guidance for researchers to differentiate between each representation, understand the advantages and limitations of each, and select the appropriate representation and algorithm for the specific task.
 Our review offers the following key contributions:

-\begin{itemize} \item To the best of our knowledge, this is the first review that explores different data representations for radar perception in autonomous driving. \item We offer an up-to-date (2019-2023) overview of radar-based datasets and algorithms, providing in-depth research on their advantages and limitations. \item We analyze the significant challenges and open questions related to these data representations, and propose potential research directions for further investigation. \item We develop an interactive and regularly updated website that facilitates easier retrieval and comparison of the datasets and methods. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this is the first review that explores different data representations for radar perception in autonomous driving. \item We offer an up-to-date (2019-2024) overview of radar-based datasets and algorithms, providing in-depth research on their advantages and limitations. \item We analyze the significant challenges and open questions related to these data representations, and propose potential research directions for further investigation. \item We develop an interactive and regularly updated website that facilitates easier retrieval and comparison of the datasets and methods. \end{itemize}

-The rest of this review is structured as follows: Section \ref{sec:Radar Perception} provides an overview of radar technology, including its working principles and signal processing techniques employed in radar perception.
-Section \ref{sec:Radar Data Representations} presents an in-depth examination on datasets and methods of different radar data representations.
-Section \ref{sec:Discussion} discusses the challenges and potential directions for research and development for radar perception in autonomous driving.
-Lastly, Section \ref{sec:Conclusion} summarizes our study and presents an outlook for future works.
+The remainder of this review is structured in Fig. \ref{fig:overview} and is described as follows: Section \ref{sec:Radar Perception} provides an overview of radar working principles and signal processing techniques, serving as the foundation for generating various radar data representations.
+Section \ref{sec:Radar Data Representations} presents an in-depth examination on datasets and methods for each radar data representation.
+Additionally, this section discusses the advantages and limitations of each radar data representation, assisting readers in selecting the most suitable approach for their research.
+Section \ref{sec:Discussion} delves into challenges and potential directions in research and development for radar perception in autonomous driving, guiding readers to focus on current hot topics and explore feasible solutions.
+Lastly, Section \ref{sec:Conclusion} summarizes our study and presents an outlook for future works, inspiring researchers to make further strides in radar perception.